-If none of these people is available or willing, the Board may, on application, give consent or appoint a guardian.
+If none of these people is available or willing, the Tribunal may, on application, give consent or appoint a guardian.
 The Public Guardian may be appointed as guardian, usually where no one else is available or willing to act.

 Substitute decision-making by Tasmania’s guardianship bodies